FaezehAHassani/R_exercises/README_visualisation.md

 - for comparing between two continuous variables, the best choice is scatterplot. you can also make a scatterplot matrix to present multiple comparisons between pair of variables
 - for showing relation between a categorical variable and a continuous variable you can use violin plot for each pair or use faceting for each categorical variable
 - for assessing the relationship between two categorical variables, a heat map can be used
+- representing data visually is called encoding that data. anyone can decode the visual data for interpreting the underlying values.
+The encoding of data can be based on position, length, area, angle, colour, and volume.